ruffrey/betasac/README.md

 #### Why is betasac necessary?
 The internet needed classified ads for developers and beta testers to meet.

+#### Can you describe Betasac.org in depth please?
+Betasac.org is a community of early adopters and developers.

+New apps can be posted in classified ads, grouped by genres.
+People searching for new apps will find these ads and join the beta tests.

+There are no restrictions on the type of software that can be posted on Betasac.org.
+Open source and closed source apps can be posted.
+Any platform is ok - web browser, flash, consoles like Xbox 360, etc. They can be games, business software, tax software, etc - anything at all.

+One of the challenges for small developers and software startups is finding people to review their software while it is in the early stages.
+Paid betas can be very expensive and marketing resources typically are reserved for after release.

+A lot of software goes live without proper testing and feedback and because of this, huge numbers of startups die within a couple of years.
+Being locked into target markets is critical and publicizing a beta test is the perfect way to get people engaged early.

+On Betasac.org, all apps are treated the same.
+That means a software giant is provided the same amount of real estate as a one-person startup.

+Through grassroots efforts, Betasac.org is seeking to drive traffic to beta tests and connect early adopters with the latest and greatest.
+Betasac.org is community driven, so administrators upkeep the quality of the content.
+The try to get rid of spam and false claims.

+Feel free to check out the code - it's at github.com/ruffrey/betasac - and get involved with the ongoing development of this community resource.

 <br />
 <br />